The Parable of the Persistent Widow- Luke 18:1-8

 If an unjust judge can give justice after persistence, how much more will our loving God respond to our persistent cries?

-•Our God is the polar opposite of this judge who ruled against and fought the widow every time she came to him.
-This judge was unfair, did not care one bit for the widow’s plight, and only answered her plea in order to get rid of her.
+•Our heavenly Father is the polar opposite of this judge who ruled against and fought the widow every time she came to him.
+This judge was unfair, did not care one bit for the widow’s plight, and only answered her plea in order to get rid of her constant requests.

 Our God, however, is a righteous judge who loves to hear and answer our prayers.
 His Holy Spirit, our advocate, even helps us when we pray (Romans 8:26-27) and pleads our case!
 He is always fair, caring, and loving towards us.